alex-gutev/static-dispatch/README.md

 * Method return type declarations.
 * Enhance generic functions to allow for specialization on all types rather than just classes.
-* Debugging options for emitting a warning when a generic function could not be statically dispatched.